- The digital transformation in travel industry

 What can we learn from the history of travel ecommerce?

-The history of the digitalization in the travel industry shows that marketplaces evolve quickly, and that companies that keep moving forward and innovate are able to succeed.
+The history of the digital transformation in travel industry shows that marketplaces evolve quickly, and that companies that keep moving forward and innovate are able to succeed.
 Some of today’s big names in travel have been early to market, but they remain relevant today by reinventing themselves, purposefully applying the latest technology and meeting their customers’ needs.

 In 2020, 65% of sales revenue in the global travel market were generated online.
 By 2027, it is predicted the online travel booking industry is tipped to more than double, from 517.8 billion US dollars in 2020 to 983.2 billion US dollars in 2027.